Building Docker Images with Dockerfile

 1. Build the Image: Use the docker build command to build the updated Docker image.

-docker build -t my_first_image2:v1.1 .
+docker build -t my-first-image2:v1.1 .

 2. Tag the Image with a New Version: Tag the new image version using docker tag with a relevant version number or tag.